Panait Cerna: Junimea years

 Soon after reaching the capital, Cerna became involved in political debates and the literary environment.
-These early activities are recorded in a 1904 series of articles in the student paper Tipuri şi Ticuri, where a P. Stanciov is the object of satire.
-By that time, he was discovered by Junimea, and began collaborating with Convorbiri Literare, a magazine led by Simion Mehedinţi.
+These early activities are recorded in a 1904 series of articles in the student paper Tipuri și Ticuri, where a P. Stanciov is the object of satire.
+By that time, he was discovered by Junimea, and began collaborating with Convorbiri Literare, a magazine led by Simion Mehedinți.
 After 1903, Cerna contributed to Sămănătorul, and his poems also appeared sporadically in other publications, including Floare Albastră and Revista Modernă.

 Despite ongoing financial difficulties, Cerna graduated from university in 1906.
 His thesis was passed with a magna cum laude qualifier.
 He was by then seriously ill with tuberculosis, and sought a change in climate.
 Cerna spent much of this period traveling through the Old Kingdom, and several times visited regions of the Southern Carpathians, in particular the area of Rucăr, the Bucegi Mountains, and the Jiu Valley.
 As Călinescu notes, he had bought himself a horse from a Rucăr local on credit, and failed to deliver the promised sum on time.

 Cerna's love of rural life, together with what Călinescu describes as a "social preoccupation", made him an outspoken opponent of the way in which the authorities handled the peasant uprising of 1907.
 That year, as Mihail Dragomirescu parted with Mehedinţi to establish Convorbiri Critice, which advertised a Junimist agenda while standing against Convorbiri Literare, Cerna became one of his main collaborators.
-The group of Convorbiri Critice writers also included D. Nanu, Corneliu Moldovanu, Emil Gârleanu, I. Dragoslav and Gheorghe Vâlsan.
+The group of Convorbiri Critice writers also included D. Nanu, Corneliu Moldovanu, Emil Gârleanu, I. Dragoslav, and George Vâlsan.
 In 1908, he decided to continue his studies in the German Empire.
 The decision was influenced and encouraged by Junimea and its leader Titu Maiorescu, who, as Minister of Education granted him a scholarship.
 Călinescu describes this as a sign of late Junimist elitism, a view which implied that all literary men should be academics.
 This, he argues, was one of the few areas in which Junimea still differed from Sămănătorul, which was more open to less elitist environments.

-Cerna visited the University of Heidelberg, but, following the advice of Maiorescu, decided in favor of the University of Berlin, where he studied Philosophy, English and German language literature (1908–1910).
+Cerna visited Heidelberg University, but, following the advice of Maiorescu, decided in favor of the University of Berlin, where he studied philosophy, English and German language literature (1908–1910).
 Around 1909, he first came into contact with the Caragiales, and, according to the dramatist's own testimony, tutored his son, the future poet Luca Caragiale, providing his "scientific education".
 Ion Luca Caragiale described Cerna as "a distinguished scientist and a great lover of music".
 The two writers met a second time in Leipzig, in 1910, when Cerna declared himself captivated by Caragiale, whom he described as "one of the richest intelligent minds to have ever been produced by our nation."
 Two years later, Cerna enthusiastically welcomed the literary debut of Caragiale's other son, Mateiu.